 WRF research is leading the way in detection of microbes and pathogens.
 A notable example is The Colilert System for Total Coliforms and Escherichia coli (205), which developed the Colilert® method for detection of total coliforms and E. coli in drinking water and wastewater.
-Based on this research, the Colilert® method was approved by EPA and is included in Standard Methods.
+Based on this research, the Colilert® method was approved by U.S. EPA and is included in Standard Methods.
 Colilert® is the most widely used coliform testing method in the world.

 WRF has also published several impactful studies on Cryptosporidium, a microscopic parasite that can pose human health risks.
 With at least 20 different recognized species and approximately 50 genotypes, better genotyping techniques can more accurately detect those species that impact human health.
 Cryptosporidium Genotyping Method for Regulatory Microscope Slides (4099) and Cryptosporidium Genotyping Workshop and Round Robin (4284) help to advance this science and make an important connection between technology and regulations.
+The projects provide training and new technology to an international cohort of utility and government laboratories through training workshops, round robins, and field evaluations.

 Analysis of the microbial community in particular environments, the microbiome, has advanced rapidly in the last five years.
 Nevertheless, the use of advanced meta-omic techniques to study the drinking water microbiome is in its infancy.
-Meta-omic tools may help utilities better understand drinking water microbiomes, allowing them to better manage water quality and ultimately protect public health.
-Through a partnership with the National Science Foundation and the University of Illinois at Urbana-Champaign, WRF published a literature review and hosted a workshop on Advancing Understanding of Microbiomes in Drinking Water Distribution Systems and Premise Plumbing Using Meta-omics Techniques (4700 and 4733) to enhance understanding of the feasibility
+Meta-omic tools may help utilities better under-

-SOLUTIONS IN THE FIELD The City of Milwaukee
+SOLUTIONS IN THE FIELD: The City of Milwaukee